 Once the renaming is complete, relaunch the browser, and Chrome might now create a new environment to store its default settings and files.
 This, in turn, should fix the issue as well.

-Tweak Preferences File
+Method 5: Tweak Browser’s Preferences File

 If you get the error after every Chrome reboot, it could be attributed to the browser’s Preference file.
 Making the required changes to this file should generally launch the browser at the next boot.